The Hubble constant from eight time-delay galaxy lenses: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the anonymous referee for useful suggestions which improved the paper.
 PD acknowledges support from the Swiss National Science Foundation.
 This research is based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 These observations are associated with programs \#10158, \#15320, \#12324, \#12874, \#9744, and \#10509.